NaeemK1188/c1224-code-solutions/react-components/react-components-quiz-notes.md

 - How is a component "rendered" (made visible on the browser page)?

-  using main.tsx that imports react important files and App.tsx
+  using main.tsx that imports react important files and App.tsx what react does rendered the h1 header gets drawn to page. so React call the function in

 ## Notes